Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 ![Naive snapshot counter example](images/power-registers-naive-snapstho.png)

-In order to implement an atomic snapshot, we will first implement an operation `collect`, which returns, for ever index of the snapshot, the last written values or the value of any concurrent update (the same as the `scan` operation in naive implementation).
+In order to implement an atomic snapshot, we will first implement an operation `collect`, which returns, for every index of the snapshot, the last written values or the value of any concurrent update (the same as the `scan` operation in naive implementation).

 Now, in order to successfully `scan`, the process keeps calling `collect` until two consecutive results are the same.
 This means that the snapshot did not change and it is safe to return without violating atomicity.